How to Create a Dynamic Picklist for Salesforce Forms

 Adding description

-Adding description to your picklist options is fairly straightforward.
-Simply select a field under Description field.
-For this example we want to show a contact's country as the description so we would select Mailing Country.
+Adding description to your picklist options is straightforward.
+Select a field under Description field.
+For example: to display a contact's country, choose Mailing Country as the description.

 Here is how our picklist looks now: